KeilChris/Blinky_XMC2Go/README.md

 `printf` output is redirected to the **DEBUG CONSOLE** in VS Code.
 For that, you need a custom `launch.json` file which is added to the project.

-If you want to do this in other projects, add the following to the `JLink (launch)` task:
+If you want to do this in other projects, add the following to the `"JLink (launch)"` task:

-- In the `initCommands` section, add:
+- In the `"initCommands"` section, add:

 ```json
                 "monitor semihosting enable",